ariel-os/hophop-open-hardware/Sketch.md

   TBD: Should we have another TRS to have split mic/phone headsets, are they still a thing?

 TBD: There are headsets with PTT; how is that signalled?

-TBD: Do we want to add PDM, typically from an on-board microphone?

 Power domain
 ------------